 CIDD instructions are inserted into the RXB in program order at the dispatch stage.
-When a CIDD instruction issues and reads its source values from the physical register file, it replaces its source mappings in its entry in the RXB with the source values (a bit is test definitive by tracking call depth in the dispatch stage and including call depths in CFS entries.
+When a CIDD instruction issues and reads its source values from the physical register file, it replaces its source mappings in its entry in the RXB with the source values (a bit is set within its entry in the RXB to signify that source values have replaced source mappings).

+1 They do not have the same dynamic reconvergent point if the call depths of the two branches are different, e.g., due to recursion.
+We make the test definitive by tracking call depth in the dispatch stage and including call depths in CFS entries.
 If the new branch's reconvergent PC and call depth match the CFS top-of-stack, then the branches have the same dynamic reconvergent point.